1976 Philadelphia Flyers–Red Army game: Background

 HC CSKA Moscow was one of the most dominant sports teams in history, winning the Soviet championship for 13 consecutive years between 1977 and 1989.
 CSKA played many games against NHL clubs, including a North American tour in 1975 and 1976.
-In total, the Red Army Club played 36 games against NHL teams from 1975 to 1991 and finished with a record of 26 wins, 8 losses, and 2 ties.
+In total, the Red Army Club played 36 games against NHL teams from 1975 to 1991 and finished with a record of 26 wins, eight losses, and two ties.

 The 1975–76 series between various NHL teams and two touring Soviet teams, the powerhouse Red Army team and the somewhat lesser Soviet Wings squad, was another pivotal moment in the tenuous relations between the NHL and the Soviet hockey program.
 The games, like the subsequent Canada Cup Tournaments which also began in 1976, were not treated like exhibitions.
-Coming into the final match of their NHL series, the Red Army was still undefeated, having tied the Montreal Canadiens and beaten the other NHL teams they faced.
+Coming into the final match of their NHL series, the Red Army was still undefeated, having tied the Montreal Canadiens 3-3 and beaten the other NHL teams they faced (the Rangers 7-3, and the Bruins 5-2).
 Their final game was to be played in the Spectrum in Philadelphia against the two-time defending Stanley Cup champion Flyers.
 Both Soviet teams were supplemented by other All Stars from their league.

 Before CSKA had arrived in Philadelphia, the Soviet players and hockey leaders were aware of the rough reputation of the "Broad Street Bullies."
 A Pravda cartoon had portrayed the Flyers as Neanderthal thugs wielding clubs instead of sticks.
 Flyers captain Bobby Clarke's reputation was already cemented due partly to his actions in the 1972 Summit Series, where he delivered an infamous slash to the ankle of Valeri Kharlamov in Game Six.

 Flyers owner Ed Snider had several reasons to dislike the Soviets, in addition to Soviet-Western political tensions.
 Tough, often contentious, negotiations took place with Soviet officials before the series became a reality, in which Snider was actively involved.
 The Flyers' owner found his patience tried by the difficult negotiating process with the Soviet officials.
 (Snider was criticized by some as being hypocritical for allowing his hockey team to participate in a series that would pump money into Soviet coffers.)
 Finally, there were strictly hockey-related reasons for Snider to dislike the Soviets so strongly.
 The diametrically opposite styles of hockey practiced by the Flyers and Red Army Team created an instant source of conflict.
 Although the Flyers of the mid-1970s were actually a very skilled team (with the likes of future Hall of Famers Bobby Clarke, Bill Barber, and Bernie Parent plus all-star caliber talents such as Reggie Leach, Rick MacLeish, and defensive defenseman Jimmy Watson), they were best known for their aggressive brand of physical play.
-Snider's competitive fires were stoked by the realization that the chance to play the Soviets represented a chance to prove that his squad was the best team in the world and much more than a "goon squad."
+Snider's competitive fires were stoked by the realization that the chance to play the Soviets represented a chance to prove that his club was the best team in the world and much more than a "goon squad."